 If you have any comments or questions about working with Kea, please share them on the kea-users list.

-Bugs and feature requests may be submitted via the ticket tracking system at https://kea.isc.org.
+Bugs and feature requests may be submitted via our GitLab repository at https://gitlab.isc.org/isc-projects/kea/issues.